-Are statements made in mediation confidential?
+30 | Are statements made in mediation confidential?

 Arrangements on confidentiality are typically set out in the mediation contract signed by all parties before the mediation process.
 If the parties agree, they are contractually obliged to keep confidential all the information that becomes available during mediation and would not have become available otherwise.
 If this contract is deemed to be an 'evidence contract', it effectively excludes the information from being used as evidence in legal proceedings.
-In Dutch cases, unlike attorneys, mediators do not have a right to refuse making a sworn witness statement in court.
+In Dutch cases, mediators, unlike attorneys, do not have the right to refuse making a sworn witness statement in court.